PaulSolt/SwiftUI-Tutorials/9_BoardingAppWidget/README.md

 # Boarding App Widget for iOS - Daily Design Concept
 2024-10-14

-A short SwiftUI tutorial to implement the UI for a boarding app for flights.
+A short SwiftUI tutorial to implement the UI for a flight boarding widget for your next trip.

 <img src="boarding_widget_ios.png" alt="Boarding Widget on iOS" style="width: 250px; border:1px solid gray;"/>